 This program is designed for students who plan a career in theatre.
 It offers students an opportunity to observe and participate in the activities of a regional theatre company.
 Students accepted for this program must receive a written recommendation from a member of the theatre department.
 Pass/fail grading.
+Theatre 3 or 6

-THR 412: PROFESSIONAL INTERNSHIP IN ARTS MANAGEMENT
+THR 412 : PROFESSIONAL INTERNSHIP IN ARTS MANAGEMENT